muppet9010/Factorio-Biter-Santa/README.md

 Santa will take 60 tiles to land and take off using a horizontal (runway) approach.
 It will detroy any ground based things in this path.

-Options for Santa to use Vertical Take Off or a runway take off to depart.
+Options for Santa to use Vertical Take Off or a horizontal runway take off to depart.

 Configurable start, landing and disappearing position through the clouds.